|

 this county.

-Paul Trumpour was another of the Committee, and was at that time a large
+Paul Trumpour was another of the Committee, and was at that time a

-ripe old age, but some of his brothers and sisters are yet among our well known
+a ripe old age, but some of his brothers and sisters are yet among our well known

 residents.